 Activities, Youth Activities, Family Activities, Community Service and

-The Grand Knight for the fraternal year 2013-2014 is Paul Dollard Membership information may be obtained from Chancellor John Barrett by e-mail or through any Brother Knight.
+The Grand Knight for the fraternal year 2014-2015 is Dennis Ricketts Membership information may be obtained from Chancellor Ken Smith by e-mail or through any Brother Knight.
 A list of our Officers can be found at the Officers Page

 The Knights of Columbus is a Catholic men's fraternal benefit society that was formed to render financial aid to members and their families.
 Mutual aid and assistance are offered to sick, disabled and needy members and their families.
 Social and intellectual fellowship is promoted among members and their families through educational, charitable, religious, social welfare, war relief and public relief works.